6 Basic Supplements Everyone Needs

 4. SUPPLEMENTS

-• Many people actually suffer from a disorder known as Seasonal Affected Disorder (SAD) which is the result of insufficient exposure to sunlight and as a result, they have low Vitamin D levels.
+• Many people suffer from a disorder known as Seasonal Affected Disorder (SAD) which is the result of insufficient exposure to sunlight and as a result, they have low Vitamin D levels.
 This disorder becomes worse as winter progresses and can persist through Spring until levels of Vitamin D build up in their body again.
 Taking Vitamin D as a supplement through the winter months can dramatically help SAD sufferers.
 Consult an Alternative Health Practitioner who will work out how much Vitamin D you actually need, it varies from one person to the next.

 • The B Vitamins are linked to a whole range of emotional disorders and if your levels are low taking a supplement can be a great way to keep your spirits up.
-Take 50 mg of a Vitamin B complex each day rather than individual B Vitamins as each one works better when the others are all present.
+Take 50 mg of a Vitamin B complex each day rather than individual B Vitamins as each one works better when the others are also present.

 • Magnesium deficiency can be another factor behind depression and mood disorders and there are many who have a deficiency of this crucial mineral.